 Increased Hair Shedding

-You may have thin hair if you notice you are losing more hair than usual, especially during brushing or washing.
+You could have thin hair if you notice you are losing more hair than usual, especially during brushing or washing.
 The fragility of thin hair strands makes them more prone to breakage and shedding, resulting in noticeable hair fall.

 Smaller Diameter